Everything you need to know about using your OEM switches with an m-Unit

 - You can wire the kill switch into a relay so that you're routing the power around the switch.

 - AUX1 OUT to Switch as shown below.

 - The ON Position is a closed-circuit providing power to pole 85 on the Relay.

 - Relay Pole 30 Goes to ground

 - Relay pole 87A goes to KILL Input on m-Unit

 When the m-Unit is switched on power from AUX1 flows through the switch maintaining an open circuit on the kill switch circuit.
 When you break the AUX1 circuit by switching to the off position it the Kill Switch circuit is closed providing a ground signal to the Kill Input.

 OEM Turn Signal Indicator Wiring:

-Unless you have an auto returning switch you'll need to manually flip the switch back.
-Returning the switch to the neutral position will not affect the flashing of the light and the signal will cancel itself after the alloted time you have programed into the system.
+Unless you have an auto returning switch you'll need to manually flip the switchback.
+Returning the switch to the neutral position will not affect the flashing of the light and the signal will cancel itself after the allotted time you have programmed into the system.